NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 #### Accessing ANET

-To log in for the first time, you’ll need to log onto a computer with access Afghan Mission Network.
+To log in for the first time, you’ll need to log onto a computer with access inside the mission network.
 When you’ve done that, open up a web browser and go to the ANET webpage.
 Then you’ll be able to use the Advisor Network (ANET).

 ANET logs you in with your existing credentials, so as long as you can log into your computer, you should be able to access ANET and already be logged in to your account.